Difegue/TVC-16/content/004-karen-2.md

 Summary: Interacting with WSL from managed code isn't as easy as I'd thought.

 [Previously,]({static}/wsl-karen-1) we got to the point where we had a WSL distro installed seamlessly to the user's computer, alongside all the shortcuts, bells and whistles of a proper Windows application.
-Let's now talk a bit about the Windows GUI part of the magic trick.
+Let's talk a bit about the Windows GUI part of the magic trick.

 ## A simple, taskbar-based GUI